 Since VoltDB does not control what content producers send to the topic, it cannot dictate what columns or datatypes the stored procedure will receive.
 Instead, VoltDB interprets the content from its format.
 By default, text data is interpreted as comma-separated values.
 All other data is interpreted as a single value based on the data itself.
 On the other hand, if the topic is configured as using either JSON or AVRO formatted data in the configuration file, the incoming data from producers will be interpreted in the specified format.

 Any errors during the decoding of the input fields is recorded in the log file.
 If the input can be decoded, the message fields are used, in order, as arguments to the store procedure call.

 Only one key field is allowed for input.
 By default, the key is not passed to the specified stored procedure; only

 the message fields of the topic are passed as parameters to the stored procedure.
 If you want to include the key in the

 list of parameters to the stored procedure, you can set the property

 producer.parameters.includeKey to true and the key will be included as the partitioning

 <topics> <topic name="eventLogs" procedure="eventWatch"> <property name="producer.parameters.includeKey">true</property> </topic> </topics>

-Declaring the topic and its stream and/or procedure are the only required elements for creating a topic.
-However, there are several other attributes you can specify either as part of the declaration or as clauses to the stored procedure and stream declarations.
+Declaring the topic and its schema object and/or procedure are the only required elements for creating a topic.
+However, there are several other attributes you can specify either as part of the declaration or as clauses to the stored procedure and stream or table declarations.
 Those attributes include:

 Permissions — Controlling access to the topic by consumers and producers